dman14/Super-Resolution-using-Hierarchical-VAEs/README.md

 ## Usage
 To run any of the three models, the Operational IPytthon Notebooks can be run, each for their individual model.

+For the Training/Testing data, the datasets can be downloaded from [here](https://drive.google.com/drive/folders/1jHOhRjfZiLhNQc92vMqy0kLXROmfKjYn?usp=sharing).
+For Training the General100 dataset was used, while for Testing the Set14 was used.

 ## Results